 - Permanent scarring—meth users tend to suffer physically from hallucinations and feelings of bugs crawling under their skin and will obsessively pick and scratch, resulting in sores.
 The sores often don’t heal, which also contributes to crystal meth face.
 However, it’s not just restricted to faces; these scars can be all over the body.

 While most of these mental and physical long-term effects can improve over time, they only improve if there is maintained sobriety from crystal meth.
-Gaining sobriety from any substance is a battle, however recovery from being addicted to crystal meth is possible despite the devastating effects.
+Gaining sobriety after long-term substance abuse is a battle.
+However, recovery from being addicted to crystal meth is possible despite the devastating effects.

 Crystal Meth Addiction Treatment

-Crystal meth is one of the worst drugs available, but there is treatment for crystal meth addiction.
+Crystal meth is one of the worst drugs available, but there is treatment for crystal meth addiction, just like any other drug addiction.
 If you believe that your loved one is addicted to being high on meth, contact us today at (855) 211-1486.
 Don’t let your loved one get swallowed in the meth epidemic.
-You can heal, we can help.
+You can heal.
+We can help.